 However, there are also a few web tools out there specifically designed for creating class websites.
 I haven’t tried any of them, but they might be worth a look:

 Let me know what tech tools I’m missing!

 Ideas to Increase Parent Communication in Schools is a post by principal Eric Sheninger that includes a number of useful ideas.

 How Should Schools and Parents Be Involved in Kids’ Online Lives? is a very useful post from MindShift that provides advice to parents on how to handle online access with their kids.

-It doesn’t quite fit in this list, but I’m adding it, anyway.
+It doesn’t quite fit in list, but I’m adding it, anyway.

 Two Easy Tools Teachers Can Use to Coordinate Parent Volunteers is a useful post by Richard Byrne.